LennyHirsch/argoncrypt/README.md

 To decrypt files/directories, simply run `argoncrypt` again.
 Any files that have a `.encrypted` suffix will be decrypted.

+## Optional flags

+- `-r`: recursive.
+With this flag enabled, `argoncrypt` will work through the specified directory as well as any subdirectories.

+- `-d`: delete old.
+With this flag enabled, old files will be deleted.
+If you are encrypting, the unencrypted files will be deleted.
+If you are decrypting, the encrypted files will be deleted.
+USE WITH CARE!!!

 > [!WARNING]
-> `argoncrypt` deletes the unencrypted version of a file after encryption.
-Make sure you remember the password used for encryption.
+> Make sure you remember the password used for encryption.
+If the `-d` flag is enabled, original files will be deleted!
 >
 > Use this tool at your own peril, I am not responsible for any data loss!
+This code has not been audited, and I am by no means an expert in cryptography.

 ## Other stuff